Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Introduction

-In contrast to the prevailing wisdom of attributing gaps to biases (i.e., knowledge barriers), we do not observe significant bias in the two examples of Figure~\ref{fig:problem_illustrated}(b, c).
-In (b), we show PCA projected response embeddings for a question sourced from an English document: {\it What was the name of the protagonist in the Prizzi novels?} with answer: {\it Charlie Partanna}.
-Please see Appendix~\ref{sec:embed_details} for details on how we obtained the embeddings.
-In Figure~\ref{fig:problem_illustrated} (c), we sketched the various responses to our running example: {\it When was Kreeda Bharti established?} in three languages.
-The question is answered correctly in Hindi with high confidence, which we did not plot to show the variance in other languages.
-We highlight two observations based on Fig~\ref{fig:problem_illustrated},( and~\ref{fig:main_b_extended},~\ref{fig:main_c_extended} in appendix), (1) the response distribution in target has higher variance, (2) the average of all responses coincides with the source response despite high variance.
+Prior work largely attributed cross-lingual gaps to knowledge barriers inducing biases in the target responses~\citep{mmlu_mixup,wang2024cl2cm}.
+The problem is more severe if the gaps are indeed due to biases because it requires rethinking LLM pretraining, tokenization, embeddings, etc. Crucially, the literature has often overlooked variance as an explanation for cross-lingual gaps, which we address in this work.
+In contrast to the prevailing wisdom of attributing gaps to biases, we demonstrate the absence of bias in the two examples of Figure~\ref{fig:problem_illustrated}(b, c). \footnote{We present many examples with free-form or numeric responses, similar to Figure~\ref{fig:problem_illustrated}(b, c), in Appendix, Fig~\ref{fig:main_b_extended},~\ref{fig:main_c_extended}\todo[inline]{Purvam, please fill}.} In Figure~\ref{fig:problem_illustrated}(b), we show PCA-projected embeddings of responses for a question sourced from an English document: {\it What was the name of the protagonist in the Prizzi novels?} with answer: {\it Charlie Partanna}.
+(More details about the embeddings are in Appendix~\ref{sec:embed_details}.)
+In Figure~\ref{fig:problem_illustrated}(c), we plot various responses to our running example: {\it When was Kreeda Bharti established?} in three languages.
+The question is answered correctly in Hindi with high confidence; we omit it from the plot to emphasize variance in the other languages.
+We make two observations based on Fig~\ref{fig:problem_illustrated}: (1) target responses exhibit higher variance, and (2) their mean coincides with the source response despite this high variance.

-Anecdotal examples of Figure~\ref{fig:problem_illustrated} indicate variance over bias as the dominant cause of cross-lingual gap, which we establish carefully in the paper.
-In Section~\ref{sec:model}, we formally express the response distribution and cross-lingual divergence due to bias or variance.
-We report on experiments that tease apart the nature of gaps in Section~\ref{sec:ensemble_expts}.
-We discuss further implications of our findings in Section~\ref{sec:confidence_vs_gaps} including the surprising finding that cross-lingual gaps diminish when the model is confident in source.
-We finally conclude with takeaways, limitations and future work in Section~\ref{sec:conclusion}.
-We hope an improved understanding of the source of gaps will better guide the mitigation efforts.
+Cross-lingual gaps persist across state-of-the-art LLMs, as shown in Figure~\ref{fig:xlang_gaps} on two recent benchmarks.
+Characterising the cause of such cross-lingual gaps is important to guide appropriate mitigation strategies.